mcraiha/spine-unity-docs/Events.md

 ----------

 ![](http://i.imgur.com/x9sd6yd.png)
-## Coding for Spine Events & AnimationState callbacks
+# Spine Events & AnimationState callbacks

 **Spine.AnimationState** provides functionality for animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
 You can use these to handle some basic points of animation playback.